gear-foundation/academy/docs/03-intermediate/05-homework/assignment.md

 ![Example Homework](../img/05/example_hw_3.png)

-Through these examples, we see how the program evaluates user guesses and provides feedback based on the positions of correct letters in the secret word.
+Through these examples, one can see how the program evaluates user guesses and provides feedback based on the positions of correct letters in the secret word.

 ## The Homework Assignment